-In 2016, Fastned transferred its listing from NPEX to the Nx change trading platform.
+In 2016, Fastned transferred its listing from NPEX to the Nxchange trading platform.
 In December, Fastned issued the first public bonds.
 As at 31 December 2016, 57 Fastned fast charging stations were operational, including the first non-highway fast charging station.
 In 2017, Fastned secured sites in Germany and Belgium, won a tender for locations in the United Kingdom, and signed contracts for urban sites in the Netherlands.
-Fastned was a warded a subsidy of EUR 4.1 million for the construction of fast charging stations in Germany.
 As at 31 December 2017, Fastned installed the first 175 kW chargers, 63 Fastned fast charging stations were operational.